-Students can bring their current device if it meets the minimum requirements, or parents can choose to purchase a device from any retailer.
+Students can bring their current laptop if it meets the minimum requirements, or parents can choose to purchase a device from any retailer.

 In either case, Microsoft Office does not require purchase and is available for free via the Portal@TWC page.

-Parents can easily select a suitable laptop from the custom purchase portal, or choose an offering from local businesses such as Green Triangle Electronics, Harvey Norman or Grangeburn IT in Hamilton.
+Parents can easily select a suitable laptop from the dedicated purchase portal that contains some recommended laptops, or choose an offering from local businesses such as Green Triangle Electronics, Harvey Norman or Grangeburn IT in Hamilton.